Huernia schneideriana A.Berger

 Ceropegia 'Red Dragon Flower'

-Huernia schneideriana is an attractive succulent plant up to 8 inches (20 cm) tall.
-The stems are erect, glaucous-green, 6 to 7 angled and strongly toothed.
-The flowers are up to 1.2 inch (3 cm) in diameter, brownish-red outside and velvety reddish-black inside with deep purple-black center.
+Huernia schneideriana is an attractive succulent with erect, glaucous-green, 6- to 7-angled, and strongly toothed stems.
+The stems grow up to 8 inches (20 cm) tall.
+Flowers are up to 1.2 inches (3 cm) in diameter, brownish-red outside and velvety reddish-black inside with a deep purple-black center.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).